-The District's investment in capital assets for its business type activities as of June 30, 2022 amounts to \$7,786,425 (net of accumulated depreciation).
+The District's investment in capital assets for its business type activities as of June 30, 2023 amounts to \$7,810,465 (net of accumulated depreciation).
 This investment in capital assets includes land, buildings, water system facilities, improvements, and machinery and equipment.
-The total increase in the District's investment in capital assets for the current fiscal year was \$1,623,366 due to additions and transfers from construction in progress.
+The total increase in the District's investment in capital assets for the current fiscal year was \$24,040 due to additions and transfers from construction in progress as well as disposals of obsolete assets.